 This village has a very rich tradition and culture going back ages, most of which are still being followed today.
 The vast lush green fields and the serene landscape make this an ideal peace lover’s paradise.

 It is difficult to believe but true that nobody in the Sarzora lives in a building or in a flat system as every family in this village has its own house be it big or small, which is a unique thing in itself looking at Goa’s rapid urbanization you will find the real essence of the village here.

 The famous Sarzora Lake which depicts Europe in itself adds to the beauty of this village.
 The mighty hills which overlook the village give a visually stunning effect.
 Though it is not promoted much by the department it has its own charm of being neglected.

 10. San Jacinto Island

-Major part of the island is covered with the forests and only certain portion of the western coast is dotted with old houses, amongst which you can spot the beautiful old white church is overlooking the above which can be seen far away from the vasco highway the Local citizens call this church the St. Hyacinthi Cathedral and celebrate its birthday on the last Sunday of September.
+A major part of the island is covered with forests and only a certain portion of the western coast is dotted with old houses, amongst which you can spot the beautiful old white church is overlooking the above which can be seen far away from the Vasco highway the Local citizens call this church the St. Hyacinthi Cathedral and celebrate its birthday on the last Sunday of September.

 Due to the legend, the underground tunnel connects the old chapel with Siridao Beach resort, which is located on the far bank of Mormugao Bay.
 The island is connected with the nearest part of the mainland by the bridge with the romantic name of Silver Gate Bridge.
 On San Jacinto Island you can also find a well-preserved old Portuguese lighthouse, from the top of which you can enjoy the breathtakingly beautiful views onto the Indian Ocean and the Goa coast.